YosefHershberg/culinary_gpt_server/README.md

 ## Description

-This is a Node.js Express server application built with TypeScript that generates recipes using the OpenAI API.
+This is a Node.js Express server application that generates recipes using the OpenAI API.
 It uses MongoDB as the main database, firebase for image storage, zod for validation and Clerk for authentication.
+This application is build in a layered and clean architecture to allow easy maintainability, scalability, team-work etc.
+This application is deployed on AWS with a CI/CD pipeline with Github Actions and tested with jest (controllers & services).

 ## Features